automock/automock.dev/docs/adapters/intro.md

 ### Unified API, Varied Functionality

-Automock excels in offering a unified API while seamlessly adjusting to the intricacies of different frameworks.
+Automock offers a unified API while seamlessly adjusting to the intricacies of different frameworks.
 Fundamental methods, such as `UnitReference` `.get()` and `MockOverride` `.mock()`, retain their consistency across frameworks.
 However, the outcome of these methods might differ based on the underlying testing or DI framework.